JTP709/SMS/readme.txt

 Authentication is managed by a third party OAuth through Google.

+The application takes advantage of a simple and free open weather API from https://openweathermap.org/api to provide the user current weather information.
+The weather currently provides local information for my location in Cincinnati, OH.

 API endpoints are available to provide JSON formatted data from the database.
 	/incidents/json 		- provides all items in the incidents database.
 	/incidents/json/*id* 	- provides a specific item in the incidents database by id number.